KunwooLeeKay/emg2qwerty/README.md

 | User6      |                  | 14.06%            |                        | 8.83%                   |
 | **Average**|                  | **10.86%**        |                        | **6.71%**               |

+**Note**: Beam Search results are [with/without] the LM module.
+The model used is [choose one]: (1) the generic model, (2) personalized models initialized with random weights, or (3) personalized models initialized with the generic model weights.

-> TODO - @Dhivya Sreedhar, do Beam Search results come with or without the LM module (I see the default is without LM)?
-Are they from generic or personalized models?
+> TODO - @Dhivya Sreedhar, pls edit the note above.

 ## Experiments